 Hello again!
 Enjoy a new chapter from the new Climate Compliance Conference Book.

-In the Chapter 1, we presented to you a little introduction about the Climate Compliance Conference, in this chapter 2, we're going to talk about St. Vincent and the Grenadines.
+In Chapter 1, we presented to you a little introduction about the Climate Compliance Conference, in chapter 2, we're going to talk about St. Vincent and the Grenadines.
 Enjoy!

 The country of Saint Vincent and the Grenadines, also known as 'Hairoun (a)', is located to the south of the Caribbean Sea and has a population of 110.000 people.
 SVG is a small island nation but its history is quite remarkable and its landscapes are breathtaking.